-In most computer systems, long-term storage once took the form of hard disk drives (HDD), but now is usually a specical kind of memory chip called a solid-state drive (SSD).
+In most computer systems, long-term storage takes the form of disk drives.
 Disk storage is much slower than RAM, but it is also much cheaper.
-SSDs are generally faster than disks, but still much slower than RAM.
-More importantly, and unlike RAM, information stored on a disk or SSD is preserved when the supply of electricity is shut off.
-While not fast enough to directly feed the CPU's ravenous appetite for data, long-term storage is used to store information not immediately needed by the computer's CPU, and to store all information when electrical power is shut off.
+More importantly, and unlike RAM, information stored on a disk is preserved when the supply of electricity is shut off.
+While not fast enough to directly feed the CPU's ravenous appetite for data, disk storage is used to store information not immediately needed by the computer's CPU, and to store all information when the power is shut off.

-Computers generally move information from the long-term storage to RAM as the information is needed, shuttling it back and forth between RAM and CPU as the information is manipulated, and finally storing the information back in longterm storage (a hard drive or similar system) when the processed information needs to be saved.
-The rate at which data can be shuttled from long-term storage to RAM to CPU and back is often a more important factor when gauging the overall speed of a computer then the speed of the CPU alone.
-The computer's Graphic Processing Unit (GPU) makes a large contribution to the speed of many graphical operations, especially 3D graphics.
+Computers generally move information from the disk to RAM as the information is needed, shuttling it back and forth between RAM and CPU as the information is manipulated, and finally storing the information back in long-term storage (a hard drive, Zip disk or similar system) when the processed information needs to be saved.
+The rate at which data can be shuttled from disk to RAM to CPU and back is often a more important factor when gauging the overall speed of a computer then the speed of the CPU alone.